 2. damage to the palate, bleeding.

-It is not advisable to perform the operation during the peak seasons of viral infections, when the immune system is weakened.
-The best time for an operation is summer.
+It is not advisable to perform the operation during high seasons viral infections when the immune system is weakened.
+Best time for the operation - summer period.

 The operation can be performed on patients of any age.
-Recovery is quick, the patient leaves the hospital the same day.
+Recovery is quick, the patient leaves the medical facility on the same day.
 After removal of the adenoids, it is recommended to maintain a diet that excludes spicy, hot, cold and solid foods for several days.

-The main indications for surgery are not the size of the adenoids, but the symptoms that inflamed nasopharyngeal tonsils lead to.
+The main indications for surgery are not the size of the adenoids, but the symptoms that result from inflamed nasopharyngeal tonsils.

-Adenoid growths leads to disruption of many functions in the body.
-A chronic focus of infection is formed, while immunity decreases.
+Adenoid growths lead to disruption of many functions in the body.
+A chronic focus of infection is formed, and immunity is reduced.

-• Decreased hearing.
-The nasopharyngeal tonsils block the passage of the Eustachian tube, thus obstructing the passage of air into the middle ear.
-The eardrum loses its mobility, hearing impairment occurs.
+• Hearing loss.
+The nasopharyngeal tonsils block the passage of the Eustachian tube, thus preventing the passage of air into the middle ear.
+The eardrum loses its mobility, and hearing deteriorates.

 • Chronic adenoiditis.
 Inflamed adenoids are a favorable environment for various viruses and bacteria.

-• Frequent otitis media.
-Due to the growth of adenoids, dysfunctions of the middle ear occur, and favorable conditions for viruses and bacteria appear.
+• Frequent otitis.
+Due to the growth of adenoids, middle ear dysfunction occurs, and favorable conditions for viruses and bacteria appear.

 • Deterioration in mental and physical activity.

-• Wrong bite, formation of an "adenoid face".
+• Incorrect bite, formation of an “adenoid face.”

 • Adenoid cough.

 • Respiratory tract diseases (bronchitis, pharyngitis, tracheitis, pneumonia).
-With inflamed nasopharyngeal tonsils, mucus and pus are constantly formed, which drain into the lower parts of the respiratory system.
-Thus, they cause inflammation that leads to respiratory infections.
+With inflamed nasopharyngeal tonsils, mucus and pus are constantly formed, which flow into the lower parts of the respiratory system.
+Thus, they cause inflammation, which leads to respiratory infections.

 • Frequent ARVI.

-• Lack of results of conservative treatment methods.
+• Lack of results from conservative treatment methods.

-Adenotomy is performed using a special ring-shaped knife called adenotome.
-It is injected into the nasopharynx area and when the adenoid tissue enters the ring, it is cut off with one movement of the hand.
-After that, the adenoid is cut off.
-The operation takes about 5 minutes.
+Adenotomy is carried out using a special ring-shaped knife, which is called an adenotomy.
+It is introduced into the nasopharynx area and when the adenoid tissue enters the ring, it is cut off with one movement of the hand.
+After this, the adenoid is cut off.
+The operation lasts about 5 minutes.
 The bleeding stops within a few minutes.

 It is performed under local anesthesia on an outpatient basis.
 A hospital stay is not required.
-Among the disadvantages of such an operation, it can be noted that the doctor operates in the blind, without seeing the nasopharyngeal cavity.
-Very often, small areas of lymphoid tissue remain, which lead to repeated proliferation of the adenoids in the future.
+Among the disadvantages of such an operation, it can be noted that the doctor operates blindly, without seeing the nasopharyngeal cavity.
+Very often small areas of lymphoid tissue remain, which lead to re-growth of the adenoids in the future.

 Radio wave removal of adenoids

-The operation is performed using the Surgitron device, which has a special attachment for removing adenoids - radio wave adenotomas.
-With the help of this nozzle, the entire adenoid is cut off at once, as in the case of adenotomy, and the radio wave cauterizes the vessels, thus reducing bleeding.
+The operation is carried out using the Surgitron device, which has a special attachment for removing adenoids - a radio wave adenoid.
+Using this attachment, the entire adenoid is cut off at once, as with adenotomy, and the radio wave cauterizes the vessels, thus reducing bleeding.
 Among the advantages of the operation:

 1. reduction of blood loss during surgery;